-For the Love of God is a life-size platinum cast of an eighteenth century human skull, covered by 8,601 flawless diamonds, inset with the original skulls teeth.
+For the Love of God is a life-size platinum cast of an eighteenth century human skull, covered by 8,601 flawless diamonds, inset with the original skull’s teeth.
 At the front of the cranium is a 52.4 carat pink diamond.
 Since it was first exhibited in 2007, For the Love of God has become one of the most widely recognised works of contemporary art.
-It represents the artists continued interest in mortality and notions of value.
+It represents the artist’s continued interest in mortality and notions of value.

 Alluding to the iconography of the skull in art as a memento mori – a reminder of the fragility of life – the work can be viewed alternatively as a glorious, devotional, defiant or provocative gesture in the face of death itself.